12.1 Polynomial Regression#

 study_time_p1 = polynomial_features_p1.fit_transform(study_time.reshape(-1, 1))

-degree=1 means we want to create polynomial features up to (and including) the first power. include_bias=True means a column of all 1’s (the “bias term”) will be added automatically, corresponding to the intercept \(\beta_0\).
+When using PolynomialFeatures(degree=1, include_bias=True), degree=1 means we want to create polynomial features up to (and including) the first order. include_bias=True means a column of all 1’s (the “bias term”) should be added, corresponding to the intercept \(\beta_0\).

 1. It reshapes study_time from shape (n,) into a 2D array of shape (n,1) by using .reshape(-1, 1).
-This is the expected input for the sklearn library.
+This is the expected input for the sklearn library, as it would add columns along the scond dimension for higher orders.

 With the features created, we can then use the standard sm.OLS() approach to create and fit the model: